 For some reason, when people think about international SEO, they think it’s all about launching sites with translated content, implementing hreflang, and that’s it.

-The truth of the matter is: international SEO goes way beyond that.
+The truth of the matter is: they're wrong.
+International SEO goes way beyond that.

-In this article, we’ll explain why and how to leverage international SEO to overtake your competition.
+In this article, we’ll explain why international SEO is important, and how to leverage it successfully to overtake your competition.

 Let’s first get our lingo right and define what international SEO is.